-Since 2013 the Pennsylvania Humanities Council has partnered with Penn State Libraries, Schlow Centre Region Library, and the Penn State Center for Arts & Humanities to present a public event in which the author of the Penn State Reads selected novel comes to State College to speak about his/her work and to engage students and residents in meaningful dialogue.
+Each year from 2013 to 2016, the Pennsylvania Humanities Council partnered with Penn State Libraries, Schlow Centre Region Library, and the Penn State Center for Arts & Humanities to present a public event in which the author of the Penn State Reads selected novel spoke about his/her work and engaged students and residents in meaningful dialogue.

 See below for information on past Penn State Reads events.